VAT disparity: levelling the playing field for plant-based milk in Europe

 VAT on conventional milk: 0%

 Until recently, plant-based milk in Spain was subject to 10% VAT, more than double the 4% applied to conventional milk.
-However, this disadvantage was removed at the start of 2023 as part of a broader package seeking to tackle rising food prices, which scrapped VAT on essential foods including both plant-based and conventional milk.
+This disadvantage was widened at the start of 2023 as part of a broader package seeking to tackle rising food prices, which scrapped VAT on certain foods deemed essential, including conventional milk but excluding plant-based milk.

-However, this VAT cut was intended only as a temporary measure to ease inflation, and while it was extended in June 2023 it remains to be seen whether the discrepancy will be re-introduced.
+However, this VAT cut was intended only as a temporary measure to ease inflation, and while it was extended in December 2023 it remains to be seen whether the discrepancy will be removed once rates are further extended or return to usual.
 Research commissioned by ProVeg found that over 90% of Spanish people disagreed with different VAT rates for plant-based and conventional milk.

 What is next for VAT on plant-based milk?